today's

 Mornin',

-Lot a times its just
+Lot a times it’s just

 a no-brainer.